 An easy indoor hopscotch – an indoor, rainy day gross motor activity!

 When the weather is great, and kids are playing outside, those important gross motor activities just kind of naturally happen through though regular play and exercise.
 What about winter time though?
 Or rainy days?
 It’s not so easy for kids to expend their energy and use their muscles in a big way when they’re indoors.
-Here’s one of my favourite indoor activities for kids when the weather has us cooped up inside.
+I love making homemade toys for the hooligans, so this easy indoor hopscotch was fun to put together for those days when the weather has us cooped up inside.

 Making an indoor hopscotch from your recyclables: